Dealing with Workplace Misconduct in 2023

 - Unauthorised absences

-- Wasting the time of co-workers
+- Wasting the time of a co-worker

 - Consistently arriving late to work